CS-DS-125/125book/source/05-StringsListsAndFiles/Strings.rst

    print(new_word)

 This form of dot notation specifies the name of the method, ``upper()``, and the name of the string to apply the method to, ``word``.
-The empty parentheses indicate that this method takes no argument.
+The parenthese are empty because this method takes no arguments.

 .. index:: find() method